hermeznetwork/docs/docs/developers/sdk.md

 }
 ```

-At this point, the balances in both accounts will be updated with the result of transfer
+At this point, the balances in both accounts will be updated with the result of the transfer

 ```